8 Cool Hudson Valley Treats That Aren't Ice Cream

 Adobe Stock / Jenifoto

 When the temperatures rise to unbearable heights, the only real way to cool off is with a sweet, refreshing treat.
-While ice cream is a go-to for many, sometimes our taste buds crave something else.
-During times like these, the eateries of the Hudson Valley save the day with chilly fro-yo, ices, popsicles, and sorbets.
+While Hudson Valley ice cream is a go-to for many, sometimes our taste buds crave something else.
+During times like these, local eateries save the day with chilly fro-yo, ices, popsicles, and sorbets.
 On the next scorcher, skip the creamy concoctions and try one (or more) of these icy confections instead.
 They’re so scrumptious that you may just shiver with delight.

 Frozen fruit bars at New Confectioner